Community Counseling Clinics: A First-Timer’s Guide

 - Do you accept clients like me, who are [employed/unemployed, insured/uninsured, etc.]?

-- Do you accept insurance?
-Do you accept my particular insurance plan?
-Do you offer a sliding scale or a discount to people who don’t have insurance or who don’t have an insurance plan you accept?
+- Do you offer a sliding scale or a discount to people who don’t have insurance or don’t have an insurance plan you accept?
 Who qualifies for those discounted rates?

 - Do you think I might qualify and that I should come in for an intake assessment?